Matt Hires: Biography

 As a cabinet store worker by day and a musician by night, Hires always had a heroic passion for music.
 Hires' father, also a musician, introduced him to music at a young age, giving him the handmade guitar that he continues to play.
 Initially drawn to the punk, Post-hardcore, and Emo scenes, Hires later developed an interest in artists like Tom Petty and Bob Dylan, which explains the uniqueness of his vocal and instrumental harmonies that dabble in both traditional and contemporary musical realms.

-Hires began his music career as frontman for Tampa, FL based band Brer.
+Hires began his music career as frontman for Tampa, Florida–based band Brer.
 The band's debut record, Microwavable, was produced by Will Denton, longtime drummer for Steven Curtis Chapman.
 Atlantic Records A&R executive, Gregg Nadel, fell in love with his sound.
 Soon Hires began working with producer Eric Rosse (Sara Bareilles, Tori Amos, David Archuleta), and together they recorded his first full-length record.